radiokit/electron-docs/docs/source/usage.rst

 * 1. Click on the **Add device** button.
 A pop-up screen will come up asking you to name your new device.
 * 2. Insert the name of your new device (example: Journalist one) and click the Add device button.
-Another pop-up screen will come up containg the set up code for your new device as well as the download links to Electron clients.
+Another pop-up screen will come up containg the set up code for your new device.

 **Bear in mind that each code is valid for only 15 minutes after which you will have to start the set up again if you need a new working code**